History of Jordan in Timeline

 In 2018, the austerity program succeeded in preventing Jordan's debt from rising above 95% of GDP.

-By early 2019, more than 1090 MW of renewable energy projects had been completed in Jordan, contributing to 8% of its electricity.
+By early 2019, more than 1090 MW of renewable energy projects had been completed in Jordan, contributing to 8% of Jordan's electricity.

-Jordan reached the 2019 World Basketball Cup in China.
+Jordan qualified for the 2019 World Basketball Cup in China.

-Jordan initially aimed to generate 10% of electricity by renewable energy by 2020.
+By 2020, Jordan initially aimed to generate 10% of its electricity from renewable energy sources.

-On April 4, 2021, Prince Hamzeh, the former crown prince of Jordan, was placed under house arrest along with 19 other people arrested after being accused of working to "destabilize" the kingdom.
+On April 4, 2021, 19 people were arrested, including Prince Hamzeh, the former crown prince of Jordan, who was placed under house arrest after being accused of working to "destabilize" the kingdom.

-By 2021, an austerity program aimed to reduce Jordan's debt-to-GDP ratio to 77 percent.
+By 2021, an austerity program adopted by the Jordanian government aimed to reduce the debt-to-GDP ratio to 77 percent.

 2021: Human Freedom Index and Corruption Perceptions Index Rankings